shradhatx/reference/awscert.md

 ## Building a Fault Tolerant Wordpress site
 Users connect to route53 into Cloud Front, 2 EC2 instances behind an autoscaling group;
-Multi AZ enabled RDS instances; The set up will automatically heal with no downtime.
-Keep media assets and code into S3 Health check and failover; Region replication on bucket.
+Multi AZ enabled RDS instances (by default); the set up will automatically heal with no downtime.
+Keep media assets and code into S3.
+Health check and failover; Region replication on bucket.
 * create IAM (identity Access Management) role for s3 (mys3role)- for EC2- give full access to s3.
 * go to VPC and create 2 security groups (WebSG for EC2s and RDSSG for RDS) WebSG -> Inbound rule - allow SSH and HTTP RDSSG -> Inbound url - type: MySQLAurora, source: WebSG